-Bohodar Rubashewsky joined Holland Bloorview Kids Rehabilitation Hospital as vice-president, corporate innovation and services in November 2018.
+Bohodar Rubashewsky joined Holland Bloorview Kids Rehabilitation Hospital as vice president, people, corporate innovation and services in November 2018.

 Bohodar has been a public servant for over 30 years and held senior executive positions in six Ontario Government ministries.
 He has also worked in Ontario’s Ministry of Finance and Cabinet Office, as well as with the Government of Canada.

 Immediately prior to joining Holland Bloorview, Bohodar served as assistant deputy minister, corporate management and services at the Ontario Ministries of Education and Training, Colleges and Universities, responsible for financial planning and controllership, internal audit, legal services, freedom of information / protection of privacy, human resources and facilities planning.
 He has also served as the chief administrative officer for the Ministries of Community and Social Services, Children and Youth Services and Energy and Infrastructure.